Contact Us for a Free Consultation 818-394-7835

 • Loss of consortium.

-Injury Justice Law Firm is based in Los Angeles County, and we serve people throughout Southern California.
-You don't pay any fees unless we win your case.
+Injury Justice Law Firm is based in Los Angeles County and serves people throughout Southern California.
+You don't pay any fees unless we win your case, and we offer a free case evaluation.

 WE ARE WITH YOU EVERY STEP OF THE WAY TO RECOVERY